seleniumbase/SeleniumBase/README.md

 <a id="utilizing_advanced_features"></a>
-#### **Step 5:** Complete the setup / Use integrations
+#### **Step 5:** Using production environments & integrations

-If you'd like to use the full power of SeleniumBase, there are a few more things you can do:
+Here are some things you can do to setup a production environment for your testing:

-* Setup your [Jenkins](http://jenkins-ci.org/) build server for running your tests at regular intervals.
+* You can setup a [Jenkins](http://jenkins-ci.org/) build server for running tests at regular intervals.
 (Or you can use any build server you want.)

-* If you're using the SeleniumBase MySQL feature, you can install [MySQL Workbench](http://dev.mysql.com/downloads/tools/workbench/) to help you read & write from your DB more easily.

-* Setup an [Amazon S3](http://aws.amazon.com/s3/) account for saving your log files and screenshots for future viewing.
-This test framework already has the code you need to connect to it.
-(Modify [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py) with connection details to your instance.)

-* Setup your Selenium Grid and update your *.cfg file to point there.
+* You can setup a Selenium Grid for multitasking the running of all your tests.
+To do this, just spin up some remote machines with WebDriver installed, then update the *.cfg file of your build server to point there.
+When doing so, add the command line option to use that file like this: ``--config=[MY_CONFIG_FILE].cfg``).
 An example config file called selenium_server_config_example.cfg has been provided for you in the integrations/selenium_grid folder.
 The start-selenium-node.bat and start-selenium-server.sh files are for running your grid.
 In an example situation, your Selenium Grid server might live on a unix box and your Selenium Grid nodes might live on EC2 Windows virtual machines.
 When your build server runs a Selenium test, it would connect to your Selenium Grid to find out which Grid browser nodes are available to run that test.
 To simplify things, you can use [Browser Stack](https://www.browserstack.com/automate) as your entire Selenium Grid (and let them do all the fun work of maintaining the grid for you).

 * There are ways of running your tests from Jenkins without having to utilize a remote machine.
 One way is by using PhantomJS as your browser (it runs headlessly).
 Another way is by using Xvfb (another headless system).
 [There's a plugin for Xvfb in Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Xvfb+Plugin).
 If you have Xvfb running in the background, you can add ``--headless`` to your run command in order to utilize it.
 For information about the Xvfb plugin for Jenkins, [click here](http://qxf2.com/blog/xvfb-plugin-for-jenkins-selenium/).
+To see a real-world Jenkins example of headless browser automation in action, [check out the SeleniumBase Google Cloud ReadMe](https://github.com/seleniumbase/SeleniumBase/blob/master/integrations/google_cloud/ReadMe.md), which covers this topic with screenshots.

+* If you're using the [SeleniumBase MySQL feature](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/mysql_installation.md) to save test results from test runs, you can install [MySQL Workbench](http://dev.mysql.com/downloads/tools/workbench/) to help you read & write from your DB more easily.

+* Setup an [Amazon S3](http://aws.amazon.com/s3/) account for saving your log files and screenshots for future viewing.
+This test framework already has the code you need to connect to it.
+(Modify [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py) with connection details to your instance.)

 * If you use [Slack](https://slack.com), you can easily have your Jenkins jobs display results there by using the [Jenkins Slack Plugin](https://github.com/jenkinsci/slack-plugin).
 Another way to send messages from your tests to Slack is by using [Slack's Incoming Webhooks API](https://api.slack.com/incoming-webhooks).